dlops-io/app-building-template/App-TaskFlowPro.md

 # Example Component: Task Tracking

-Use the following instructions for your coding agent.
-Fill in this section with your theme requirements.
-Be as specific as possible.

----
 The following are detailed requirements of new components in the app.
 Use these details along with Component.md to implement the required components in the app.

 ## Task Tracking Component Requirements